vedetta-com/caesonia/README.md

 Antivirus software users (usually) have the service running on their devices.
 ClamAV can easily be incorporated into this configuration, if affected by the [types of malware](https://www.shadowserver.org/wiki/pmwiki.php/AV/Virus180-DayStats) it protects against, but will require around 1GB additional RAM (or another VPS).

 Every email message is important, if properly delivered, for Bayes classification.
-At least 200 ham and 200 spam messages are required to learn what one considers junk.
+At least 200 ham and 200 spam messages are required to learn what one considers junk (2000+ for best results).
 By default (change to use case), a rspamd score above 50% will send the message to Spam/.
 Moving messages in and out of Spam/ changes this score.
 After 95%, the message is flagged as "seen" and can be safely ignored.

 [spamd](https://man.openbsd.org/spamd) is effective at greylisting and stopping high volume spam, if it becomes a problem.
 It will be an option when IPv6 is supported, along with [bgp-spamd](https://bgp-spamd.net/).
 To build IP lists for greylisting, please use [spfwalk](https://github.com/akpoff/spfwalk) with [spf_fetch](https://github.com/akpoff/spf_fetch).